Teaching English as a Foreign Language in Galway, Ireland, Europe, and the world

 Shadowing a teacher post-course

-This opportunity is unique to International House Galway candidates and this it to help you have the opportunity to see and participate in face to face teaching.
-We offer our CELTA graduates the possibility of shadowing teachers in a face to face classroom at International House Galway for two weeks following the course.
+This opportunity is unique to International House Galway candidates and this to help you have the opportunity to see and participate in face to face teaching.
+We offer our CELTA graduates the possibility to shadow teachers in a face to face classroom at International House Galway for two weeks following the course.
 This will include some partner teaching opportunities also.
 This is not compulsory but is offered to our graduates as part of our unique CELTA course as we feel that newly qualified teachers will benefit from both observing experienced teachers live in class and team teaching with the teachers to help them develop further.

 Learning how to teach online

-The IH Galway CELTA Online course also has an added benefit - candidates who attend this unique CELTA course will finish the course with knowledge about how to plan and teach lessons in a live online environment, which will allow graduates to apply for online teaching positions, as well as face to face ones, around the world.
+The IH Galway and IH Lisbon CELTA Online course also has an added benefit - candidates who attend this unique CELTA course will finish the course with knowledge about how to plan and teach lessons in a live online environment, which will allow graduates to apply for online teaching positions, as well as face to face ones, around the world.